advbet/sentinel/README.md

 Create such struct and fill it with values:
 ```
 type RedisConfig struct{
+    // Name of the master instances set
 	Master string
+    // Slice of Sentinel instances addresses
 	Sentinels []string
+    // Struct of timeouts used for Sentinel connection
 	SentinelTimeouts struct {
+        // Time after which connection to sentinel will be timeouted
 		Connect time.Duration
+        // Time after which read request to sentinel will be timeouted
 		Read    time.Duration
+        // Time after which write request to sentinel will be timeouted
 		Write   time.Duration
 	}
+    // Struct of timeouts used for Redis connections
 	RedisTimeouts struct {
+        // Time after which connection to redis instance will be timeouted
 		Connect time.Duration
+        // Time after which read request to redis instance will be timeouted
 		Read    time.Duration
+        // Time after which write request to redis instance will be timeouted
 		Write   time.Duration
 	}
 }